daireto/sqlactive/docs/api/db-connection-helper.md

 #### close

 Close the database connection.
-It also sets the `session` attribute of the base model to `None`:
+It also sets the session of the base model to `None`:

 ```python
 from sqlactive import DBConnection